-We have no grave register for this parish but the parish register records show both father & son are buried in this parish.
-We have assumed they may have been buried in the same plot.
+We have no grave register for this parish but the parish register records show both father and son are buried in the parish of St Andrew the Less.
+We have assumed they are buried in the same plot.

 CHARLES JOSEPH HOSKISON (1848 – 1894)